nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 You can help improving our translations at [weblate](https://hosted.weblate.org/translate/nicotine-plus/nicotine-plus).
 You don't even need an account.

-We regularly import the improved translations into Nicotine+'s GitHub repository, especially before a new Nicotine+ release.
+We regularly import the improved translations into the Nicotine+ GitHub repository, especially before a new Nicotine+ release.

 ## Testing updated translations